 Medical Exams.
-Under HPEPA, employers are prohibited from requiring a prospective employee to undergo a medical examination unless an offer of employment conditioned upon passing the exam is outstanding.
+Under HPEPA, employers are prohibited from requiring a prospective employee to undergo a medical examination unless an offer of employment conditioned upon passing the exam is outstanding, and the exam is required for all entering employees in similar jobs.